danvau98/danvau98/README.md

 - 👋 Hi, I’m @danvau98.
-- 👀 I’m interested in mathematical modelling of comlex systems.
+- 👀 I’m interested in mathematical modelling of complex systems.
 - 🌱 I’m currently researching how to solve nonlinear partial differential equations.
 - 💞️ I’m looking to collaborate on developing mathematical models.
 - 📫 How to reach me daniel.vaughan@nottingham.ac.uk.